SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 - **Date (invariant)**: Available from DataMiner 10.2.12/10.3.0 onwards.
 Expects a Date object, or a string representing a date in UTC time, in [invariant culture](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture).

 - **Colored text**: This type is specifically intended for the *AlarmCount* column for services and elements.
-It visualizes the alarm level by means of text preceded by a circle showing the alarm level color.
+It visualizes the alarm count by means of text surrounded by a circle showing the alarm level color.